-Well, I made one more:
+Well, then, I made one more which is acoustic only:

 I decided to build another guitar.
 (See the past post on building the first one.)
 I had purchased a very nice box and decided I would like to build one with a magnetic pickup.
 The box is cedar, the neck is poplar and the strings are Martin 80/20 acoustic.
 I used the D, G, and B strings and the instrument is tuned open G (GDG).